Academic Support Services

 The only persons exempted from the requirement to report allegations of rape are licensed counselors, licensed medical professionals and members of the clergy who have received reports of such allegations while performing as University employees.

 APSU 1000 is an interdisciplinary course which provides students with a foundation for success.
 Emphasis is placed on student engagement, support services, library literacy, financial literacy and academic planning.
 This course is required for all of the first time freshmen and students who enter APSU with fewer than 12 hours earned in a college/university setting after high school graduation (dual enrolled/Middle College, developmental course credits, AP tests and military credits do not count) but recommended for all new students.
-Students must register and remain enrolled in APSU 1000 until a grade of “C”
+Students must register and remain enrolled in APSU 1000 until a grade of “C” is attained.

 Immediately preceding the fall semester, a required Freshman Orientation introduces new students to the educational and social opportunities at APSU and provides an orientation to APSU academic expectations.
 Participation in these programs is required for all new students who enter with fewer than 12 credit hours.
 New transfer students are given the opportunity to complete an online orientation.
 They are invited to campus to participate in orientation and academic advising.